elifesciences/sciencebeam-trainer-delft/README.md

 The Wapiti sub commands allow to use a similar process for training, evaluating and tagging Wapiti models, as the sub commands for the other DL model(s) above.

-Currently you would need to install [Wapiti](https://wapiti.limsi.fr/) and make the `wapiti` command available in the path.
+Currently you would need to either install [Wapiti](https://wapiti.limsi.fr/) and make the `wapiti` command available in the path, or use the `--wapiti-install-source` switch to download and install a version from source.

 #### Wapiti Train Sub Command